id3as/purescript-erl-rand/Readme.md

 Wrapper round the erlang rand module.
-Most methods implemented (`rand:jump` being an exception) - PRs welcome!
+Most methods have been implemented (`rand:jump` being an exception) - PRs welcome!

 It also provides `uniformRange` and `uniformRangeS` methods, peculiarly missing from the Erlang library.